 What is the cost for supervision?

-The cost for one hour of supervision is $150.
-If you are a student, there is a reduced cost for supervision.
+The cost for one hour of supervision is $200.
+There may be a reduced cost for group supervision.
 Please contact me for more details.

 What type of supervision do you offer?

 I offer live one-on-one supervision, distance supervision and group supervision.
 At this time, I do not have a group utilizing supervision.
 If this is of interest to you, please contact me.